 Relatively constant palladium production in Russia; and

 The very small number of new projects on the horizon in the near- to medium-term.

-Secondary supply is typically derived from recycling of scrap auto catalysts, electronics and jewelry.
+Secondary supply is typically derived from recycling of scrap auto catalysts, electronics and jewellery.
 Additional secondary supply has periodically come from strategic sales from the Russian government palladium stockpile.
 Supply from recycling of spent auto catalysts has shown a dramatic increase over the past decade, from approximately 700,000 ounces in 2005 to approximately 2,000,000 ounces in 2014 (CPM Group Platinum Group Metals Yearbook, 2015).
-There has been considerable speculation about the current holdings of the Russian government’s palladium stockpile, which historically has been an overhang on the market.
+There has been considerable speculation about the current holdings of the Russian government’s palladium stockpile that, historically, has been an overhang on the market.
 Credible forecasters have recently indicated the state stockpile has declined to relatively low levels and will no longer be a significant contributor to the palladium market going forward.
 A more recent secondary source of palladium has developed from outflows from ETF investments.
 Gross palladium holdings in global ETFs are expected to decrease by 600,000 ounces by the end of 2015, reflecting significant de-investment in the second half of the year.

-Demand for palladium continues to grow, driven primarily by the automotive sector which consumes nearly 80% of world palladium supply for the manufacture of catalytic converters in cars which help reduce toxic emissions into the environment.
+Demand for palladium continues to grow, driven primarily by the automotive sector that consumes nearly 80% of world palladium supply for the manufacture of catalytic converters in cars that help reduce toxic emissions into the environment.

 The demand for palladium in the automotive industry has more than doubled in the last ten years due to an increase in global automotive production and the tightening of emissions standards worldwide, resulting in steady growth in the use of catalytic converters.

 The primary driver of growth in the automotive sector is from the emerging economies, especially China and India, where there is emerging affluence, very low penetration of vehicles per capita, and the affordability factor is high due to low interest rates and leasing programs.
 In addition, the recent recovery of the US auto sector has also strengthened demand for palladium.

 Key factors affecting demand include: